Peeled and chopped carrots

 In a glass, add 1 Tb lemon juice, water, ice, and flavored syrup to taste.

-Posted at 11:01 PM | Permalink | Comments (0)
+Posted | Permalink | Comments (0)

 This is the first entry in my Summer Lemonade Series!